 4. Do Yoga

-Try a Yin yoga sequence (like this one from MindBodyGreen), which includes some simple, yet effective, twists and moves that help support metabolism and encourage detoxification through the liver and gall bladder.
+Try a Yin yoga sequence, which includes some simple, yet effective, twists and moves that help support metabolism and encourage detoxification through the liver and gall bladder.

 5. Run or Swim Intervals